-As with any standard described in this Code, you are responsible for promptly reporting health or safety violations at AGCO.
+As with any standard described in this Code, you are responsible for promptly reporting health or safety or human rights violations at AGCO.

 Safety starts with you.
 Report accidents, unsafe conditions and potential unsafe conditions as soon as you become aware of them.